-Frank Felice is the Director of Bands and Music Coordinator for Little Elm ISD.
+Frank Felice is the Director of Bands for Little Elm ISD.
 Under his leadership, the LEHS Band has seen unprecedented growth and stands over 220 students strong.
 Mr. Felice’s bands have competed in the Louisiana Concert Band Invitational, Dallas Wind Symphony Invitational at the Meyerson Symphony Center, National Adjudicators Invitational Festival in San Antonio, the All-American Music Festival in Orlando, Magic Music Days in Orlando, the Breckenridge Music Festival, the Gulfcoast Showcase of Music in South Padre, and many other various festivals.
 Mr. Felice’s bands have received UIL Sweepstakes Awards and “Superior” ratings throughout Texas and Louisiana.

 At Little Elm High School, Mr. Felice is responsible for teaching the Lobo Marching Band, Wind Ensemble, Symphonic Band, as well as AP Music Theory.
-He also serves the district as the Music Coordinator.

 Mr. Felice has served as a guest honor band conductor, adjudicator, marching clinician, drill instructor, low brass technician, and summer band conductor.